-- What Is a Major Gift?
+- What is a major gift?

-- The Major Gift Fundraising Cycle
+- The Major Gift Fundraising Cycle Explained

-- Starting a Major Gifts Program
+- How to Start a Major Gifts Program: 6 Steps

-- Improving Your Major Gifts Program
+- Major Gifts Program Best Practices

-The Major Gift Fundraising Cycle
+The Major Gift Fundraising Cycle Explained

 Let’s walk through each phase in more detail.

-Major Donor Identification
+1. Major Donor Identification

 - Stock ownership: Not only can stock ownership give you an idea of a donor’s potential ability to give, but it also opens up a possibility for donations in the form of stock.
 This adds another unique way to give and can be more beneficial (if the stock is successful!) in the long run.

 - Political giving: Information about political contributions is publicly accessible.
 Look at your supporters’ political giving histories for further insight into potential philanthropic giving capacity.
-Studies have also shown that donors who give over $2,500 in FEC and charitable campaigns are 14 times more likely to contribute to a nonprofit than those who do not.
+Studies have shown that donors who give over $2,500 in FEC and charitable campaigns are 14 times more likely to contribute to a nonprofit than those who do not.

 Logically, it makes sense that a donor who has given in the past, has been involved recently and frequently, or has donated large sums over time is highly likely to donate a major gift in the future.
 That’s why these charitable markers are most commonly used to determine a prospect’s affinity to give: